Krishna-D-Sahoo/Krishna-D-Sahoo.github.io/README.md

 5. Changes have been made in the `main.js` inside the `view` folder.
 This has removed the janky animations.

+6. You can download the repo to your local system.
+To review the `pizza.html` in view folder, open the html file in your browser (Chrome is the most preferable) and check the console in the time line.
+You can see - the time to generate pizzas, average scripting time to generate last 10 frames, and average time to resize pizzas when slider is used.

 URL for evaluating the page on PageSpeed Insights - https://krishna-d-sahoo.github.io/